cosmos/testnets/replicated-security/provider/README.md

 * When the node reaches height `1534600`, stop the service.
 * Replace the `v9.0.0-rc6` binary with the `v9.1.0` one in `~/go/bin`, or `~/.gaia/cosmovisor/current/bin` if you are using Cosmovisor.
 * When the node reaches height `1634770`, it will attempt to upgrade to Gaia `v10`.
 You can use Cosmovisor's auto-download feature or install the `v10.0.0-rc0` release binary.
 * When the node reaches height `2532935`, it will attempt to upgrade to Gaia `v11`.
-You can use Cosmovisor's auto-download feature or install the `v11.0.0-rc0` release binary
+You can use Cosmovisor's auto-download feature or install the `v11.0.0-rc0` release binary.
+* When the node reaches height `2929050`, it will attempt to upgrade to Gaia `v12`.
+You can use Cosmovisor's auto-download feature or install the `v12.0.0-rc0` release binary.